soyrochus/brainflip/README.md

 # Brainflip

-Brainflip is a classic Concentration-style memory game powered by Node.js (Express) on the backend and vanilla JavaScript on the frontend.
+Brainflip is a classic Concentration-style memory game with both Node.js (Express) and Python (Flask) backend implementations.
 Players flip cards on a 4×4 grid to find matching pairs, testing their memory and concentration skills.
 The game features a clean, responsive interface built with Tailwind CSS that works on desktop and mobile devices.

-A legacy Flask server still lives in the repo for reference, but the Node runtime is the supported path forward.
+## Architecture

+The project provides **two backend implementations** that share the same frontend and score persistence:

+- **Node.js/Express** (recommended): Modern JavaScript runtime with Express framework serving static files and REST APIs
+- **Python/Flask** (legacy): Alternative Python-based server implementation

+Both servers:
+- Serve the same frontend assets from the `public/` directory
+- Use the same score storage file (`server/storage/scores.txt`)
+- Provide identical REST API endpoints for score management
+- Run on port 8000 by default

+This dual-implementation approach makes the project ideal for demonstrating multi-language backend development and for developers comfortable with either ecosystem.

 <img src="brainflip.png" width="500" height="500" />